- Can an employee sue my company for discrimination and recover damages because one of my managers got made and yelled at him?

 - What kind of damages can a person get for a claim of age discrimination?
 Are punitive damages recoverable?

-Q: Can an employee be terminated under any circumstances if she is pregnant?
+Q: Can an employee be terminated if she is pregnant?

-Q: Can an employee sue my company for discrimination and recover damages because one of my managers got made and yelled at him?
+Q: Can an employee sue my company for discrimination and recover damages because his manager yelled at him?

 Q: Can an employer fire someone because of religious beliefs?